Damietta

 According to the Alliterative Morte Arthure, it was allied to Lucius the Roman, Arthur’s enemy.

-During the sixth century, the Byzantine Empire faced invasions from the Sassanian Persian Empire.
+The Byzantine Empire faced invasions from the Sassanian Persian Empire.
 In 618 AD, the Byzantine Emperor Heraclius launched a successful campaign against the Persians, and Damietta was recaptured byt the Byzantine forces.
 This marked the end of Persian rule in Egypt and the restoration of Byzantine (Constantinople) control.

-In the early sevent century, the rise of Islam brought significant changes to the region.
+In the early seventh century, the rise of Islam brought significant changes to the region.
 After the death of the Islamic prophet Muhammad in 632 AD, the Rashidun Caliphate, led by Caliph Abu Bakr, initiated a series of military campaigns known as the Muslim Conquests.
 Under the leadership of Amr ibn al-As, Muslim forces advanced into Egypt, capturing Alexandria in 641 AD.

 In 642 AD, Muslim forces under Amr ibn al-As besieged and captured Damietta, marking the city’s incorporation into the Rashidun Caliphate.
 This event was part of the wider Islamic conquest of Egypt, which had significant implications for the region’s history and culture.
 Damietta thrived under Muslim rule and became an essential port city in the Islamic world.
 It served as a key center for trade, particularly between Egypt and other Mediterranean regions.